aerickt/steno-dictionaries/README.md

  - `RE/TROE` → retro-
    - `RERT` can instead be used

-Suffixes can also be shortened similarly like I have shown in [Situations that benefit from dropping unstressed vowels](#situations-that-benefit-from-dropping unstressed-vowels).
+Suffixes can be shortened in much the same way.

-A few other special suffixes are worth mentioning, however.

-The canonical way of writing "dictionary" is `TKEUBGS/KWRAEUR/KWREU` with `KWRAEUR/KWREU` representing the -ary suffix. `KWRAER` serves as a shorter alternative as seen in the following examples:
+For example, the canonical way of writing "dictionary" is `TKEUBGS/KWRAEUR/KWREU` with `KWRAEUR/KWREU` representing the -ary suffix. `KWRAER` serves as a shorter alternative as seen in the following examples:
  - `TKO/KAOU/-PLT/KWRAER` → documentary
  - `TKEUS/PEPBS/KWRAER` → dispensary
  - `SREUGS/KWRAER` → visionary

--ory can also be shortened from `O*R/KWREU` to `KWROER`:
+-ory can also be shortened to `KWROER`:
- - `TPABGT/O*R/KWREU` → factory
+ - `TPABGT/KWROER` → factory
-   - Can instead be `TPABGT/KWROER`
- - `PRE/EPLT/O*R/KWREU` → preemptory
+ - `PRE/EPLT/KWROER` → preemptory
-   - Can instead be `PRE/EPLT/KWROER`
- - `STA/KHAOUT/O*R/KWREU` → statutory
+ - `STA/KHAOUT/KWROER` → statutory
-   - Can instead be `STA/KHAOUT/KWROER`

 `AER` and `OER` are also special in that they are not just parts of suffixes, but can represent the sounds of  -ary and -ory when combined with other consonants.